Multilateralism: Definitions

 Multilateralism, in the form of membership in international institutions, serves to bind powerful nations, discourage unilateralism, and gives small powers a voice and influence that they could not otherwise exercise.
 For a small power to influence a great power, the Lilliputian strategy of small countries banding together to collectively bind a larger one can be effective.
 Similarly, multilateralism may allow one great power to influence another great power.
-For a great power to seek control through bilateral ties could be costly; it may require bargaining and compromise with the other great power.
+For a great power, seeking control through bilateral ties could be costly; it may require bargaining and compromise with the other great power.

 Miles Kahler defines multilateralism as "international governance" or global governance of the "many", and its central principle was "opposition [to] bilateral discriminatory arrangements that were believed to enhance the leverage of the powerful over the weak and to increase international conflict."; Robert Keohane defined it as "the practice of coordinating national policies in groups of three or more states."